 annual or biennial ad in Front & Finish, the preeminent

 dog training magazine.

-The club owns a growing collection of DVDs and audio books, which members may borrow and return
+The club owns a growing collection of DVDs and audio books which members may borrow and return

-to meetings.
+website.
 In addition to many obedience and agility

 titles, our library includes videos about conformation,